rhythm-games-tampere/rhythm-games-tampere.github.io/yhteystiedot.md

 ## Rytmiepelit

 Want to borrow rhythm game machines for a con or event?
-Send our con team an email! rytmiepelit@tarry.fi
+Send Rytmiepelit an email! rytmiepelit@tarry.fi